midnightntwrk/midnight-architecture/adrs/0017-signature-scheme.md

   assumption and do not have the same malleability issues as ECDSA.
 * Efficiency: Schnorr signatures are generally more efficient than ECDSA in terms of both signature size and verification speed.
-* Aggregation: Schnorr signatures support straightforward signature aggregation, which ECDSA does not natively support.
+* Aggregation: Schnorr signatures direct support interactive signature aggregation, while ECDSA does not natively support any.

 Given these advantages, Schnorr signatures are a preferred choice over ECDSA for modern cryptographic applications, particularly in blockchain contexts